Get answers to our most frequently asked questions about your ConnectCard

 Up to six ConnectCards can be reloaded within a 24-hour period using the same credit card.

-Port Authority’s Balance Protection program preserves the value on your ConnectCard in the event that it is lost or stolen.
+Port Authority’s free Balance Protection program preserves the value on your ConnectCard in the event that it is lost or stolen.
 It enables us to deactivate the old card and transfer your pass and/or stored value balance to a new ConnectCard.
 To register for balance protection, you can either register your card by calling Port Authority Customer Service at 412-442-2000 or through Port Authority's online ConnectCard account management portal.

 No. However, it is highly recommended since the cash value on an unregistered card cannot be replaced if it is lost or stolen.
 To sign up for balance protection, you will be asked to provide your name, address, phone number and mother's maiden name.
 Your mother's maiden name will serve as the security code to verify that the card belongs you.